Skip to main content

 1. Commit History - This is just ONE acyclic graph data structure.

-NOTE: All these data structures exist on the filesystem as files inside the .git/objects directory.
+Remember: All these data structures exist on the filesystem as files inside the .git/objects directory.

-folder structure is very important
+folder structure matters

 Git Storage Structure

-Every commit is a snapshot
+Every commit's a snapshot

 Change leading to new tree objects